UEFI-code/PyTorch_For_PoorGuys/README.md

 Currently only support CUDA, and only tested on Ubuntu 22.04 with CUDA 11.8.
 Other Debian-based Linux may also work, try it yourself!

+Sugesstion Hardware:
+- CPU: Intel Xeon E5-2680 v4 (14 Cores, 28 Threads, 2.4GHz, Less than 10$ USD per chip, you can purchase 2 chips and use them on a dual-socket motherboard)
+- RAM: 32GB DDR4 2133MHz * 8 (256GB, Less than 200$ USD)
+- Disk: 1TB NVMe SSD, Less than 150$ USD
+- Graphic Card: NVIDIA GeForce GTX 1080 Ti (11GB VRAM, Less than 200$ USD)
+- Motherboard: Design it yourself if you are expert on hardware hacking, or purchase it less then 150$ USD
+- Power Supply: 1000W, Less than 100$ USD
+- Case: Design it yourself if you are expert on hardware hacking, or just put ALL parts on your desk, less than 50$ USD
+- Monitor: random one (Less than 10$), or borrow it from your friend, just use it one time to setup network and SSH

+Total Cost: 20$ + 200$ + 150$ + 200$ + 150$ + 100$ + 50$ + 10$ = 880$ USD

+Cheaper than Purchase an iPhone 15 Pro!

 ![PyTorch Logo](https://github.com/pytorch/pytorch/blob/master/docs/source/_static/img/pytorch-logo-dark.png)

 --------------------------------------------------------------------------------